ajnelson/regxml_extractor/README.md

 The Snow Leopard MacPort of `pkg-config` does not integrate automatically with GNU Autotools on installation with `port`; the `pkg.m4` macro file is stored outside the `ACLOCAL_PATH`.
 One solution to this issue is running the following command (thanks to Jim Meyering for the tip) after installing pkgconfig:

     sudo bash -c "printf '%s/share/aclocal\n' /opt/local /usr >>$(aclocal --print-ac-dir)/dirlist"

+Note that if you installed `pkg-config` in Snow Leopard and upgraded to Lion, this issue persists through the upgrade.

 #### Hivex language bindings (optional)